Prehype: After launch

 Upon the completion of a Prehype project, the company that has contracted the firm's services is given the choice to internalize or spin out the new product as a stand-alone startup.

-Advantages of intrapreneurship

-Compared to reaching outside an organization to expand into a new area of business, Prehype's method of leveraging an organization's existing human resources presents some distinct advantages.
-When a company actively supports employees with the intellectual engagement and appreciation associated with incubating a startup, those employees might in turn support the company with strong collaboration, loyalty, and camaraderie.
-Additionally, the Prehype methodology is a potential means of simultaneously testing ideas and increasing career satisfaction among corporate workers.

 Noteworthy projects

 BarkBox

 Prehype partnered with Matt Meeker and Carly Strife in September 2011 to develop a new business called BarkBox.
 The Prehype incubated business is a subscription service that delivers monthly boxes of dog products to pet owners.
 With a model similar to Birchbox, BarkBox collaborates with local vendors to provide products like treats, accessories, and gadgets.